Things to Do in Hawaii During Christmas by Island in 2025

 Disclosure: This post may contain affiliate links, meaning if you decide to make a purchase through my links we may earn a commission at no additional cost to you.
+The Hawai’i Vacation Guide has partnered with CardRatings for our coverage of credit card products.
+The Hawai’i Vacation Guide and CardRatings may receive a commission from card issuers.
 Read about our affiliate policies here.

 If you are in Hawaii now or planning a trip to Hawaii this Christmas, we have you covered with our favorite things to do in Hawaii during Christmas.
 Your family will thank you.

-Christmas hula shows, local craft fairs, holiday parades, and so many more events that make Hawaii such a special place for the holidays.
+Christmas hula shows, local craft fairs, holiday parades, and so many more events make Hawaii such a special place for the holidays.
 We even share where you can find Santa around each Hawaiian island.

 After you select what to do in Hawaii during Christmas, read our Hawaii Christmas Vacation Planning for 19 tips on visiting Hawaii during one of the busiest and merriest times of the year.

-Christmas Activities in Hawaii (2023)
+Christmas Activities in Hawaii: 2025

 For your Hawaii Christmas vacation, visit one of our favorite luaus in Hawaii, head out whale watching, or check out one of the many Hawaii Christmas things to do below!

 Here are the Hawaii Christmas season’s favorite things to do on each of the Hawaiian Islands for your Christmas vacation.
-Bookmark this page and we will update it as more events are scheduled closer to the holidays.
+Bookmark this page, and we will update it as more events are scheduled closer to the holidays.

 Things to Do in Oahu During Christmas